 IMAGE DETAILS AND DESCRIPTION

-Write your image descriptions in a Word document before beginning the upload process.
+Write your image descriptions in a separate document before beginning the upload process.
 You can cut and paste relevant details and won’t risk losing your work if your online connection is broken.
 Check spelling and grammar and enlist a proofreader or editor if you have trouble seeing your own mistakes.
-Making changes to listed artwork is a problem.
+We will ask you to resubmit if these guidelines are not followed.

 Best practices for artwork descriptions: (100-200 words) Examples at the end of this page.